axibase/atsd-use-cases/Chart_of_the_Day/world-progress-explorer/README.md

 | Algeria                            | 50.34      | 75.86      | 25.51                     |
 | Mali                               | 32.39      | 57.46      | 25.06                     |

 **Notes:** East Timor, officially the Democratic Republic of Timor-Leste is an interesting appearance on this table of overall highest improvement in life expectancy.
-Colonized by the Portugeise until 1975, during the last three decades the small East-Indian Ocean island community has been one of the few nations that has fared better after the end of their colonization.
+Colonized by the Portuguese until 1975, during the last three decades the small East-Indian Ocean island community has been one of the few nations that has fared better after the end of their colonization.

 #### Least Growth in Life Expectancy Across Observed Period (1970-2015)